 |Paciano- Older brother of Jose Rizal|

 Paciano was the "hidden Katipunero" of the family, (even reached the rank of General).
-Judging from the command he had among it's leaders one could not help conclude that he had long association with them.
-Again I stress, longer than we thought.
+Judging from the command he had among it's leaders one could not help conclude that he had long association with them, perhaps longer than we thought.

 But after the revolution and America took over.
 Paciano became silent.
 It was said that he never talked about his younger brother ever again.
 Why the uncommon silence?
 Something heavy to bear?

-Rizal is an enigma.
-Despite all the contradictions we see, he still looms larger and ever there, a beacon.
+Rizal the enigma, despite all the contradictions we see, he still looms larger and ever, a beacon.
 Truly the Laong Laan and the Dimas Alang that he wished to be.

-In the end, whether he had foreknowledge of the Katipunan or whether he supported it or not, Rizal would still be the foremost Filipino, surely our hero for the ages.
+In the end, whether he had foreknowledge of the Katipunan or whether he supported it or not, Rizal would still be the foremost Filipino, a hero for the ages.